<ScriptGoogleMapsOverlayView>

 Renders arbitrary Vue slot content at a map lat/lng position.
 Unlike InfoWindow, you have full control over HTML structure and styling.

-When nested inside a ScriptGoogleMapsMarker or ScriptGoogleMapsAdvancedMarkerElement, the overlay automatically inherits the marker's position.
+When nested inside a ScriptGoogleMapsMarker, the overlay automatically inherits the marker's position.
 This makes it a fully customizable alternative to InfoWindow, the overlay follows the marker when dragged.

 <template>